Using Office 365 Transport Rules

-For many organizations, it is often preferable that all emails contain a specific signature or disclaimer that is consistent for all users.
-Rather than relying on each employee to be take charge of their own email signature design, IT administrators find it easier to apply a designated template from one central location.
-For an organization on Office 365, this is done using something called Transport Rules.
+For many organizations, it is often preferable that all email messages contain a specific signature or disclaimer that is consistent for all users.
+Rather than relying on each employee to be take charge of their own email signature design, IT administrators find it easier create a signature and apply it from one central location.
+For an organization on Office 365 (now Microsoft 365), this is done using something called Transport Rules.

 What are Office 365 Transport Rules?

 In basic terms, Office 365 Transport Rules, also known as mail flow rules, look for specific conditions within emails sent by your organization and take an action you specify.
 They are similar to inbox rules used by many email clients like Outlook, but a Transport Rule will take actions on an outgoing message that is in transit rather than after it is delivered.
 Office 365 Transport Rules come with a large set of conditions, exceptions and actions, giving you a number of messaging policy options.